Every Granola feature — plus offline SQLite cross-meeting search, attendee timelines, and a MEMO pipeline runner no other Granola tool has.

 granola-pp-cli memo run --since 24h --to ~/Documents/Dev/meeting-transcripts --json

-# Every meeting with Trevin in the last 60 days, oldest first, with the recipes applied per row.
+# Every meeting with a given attendee in the last 60 days, oldest first.

 granola-pp-cli attendee timeline alice@example.com --since 60d --json --select id,title,started_at,recipes